GetSetAbhi/High-Level-System-Design/wallet/README.md

 * **No Central Coordinator (Choreography)**: In a "choreography" based saga, there is no central orchestrator.
 Each service participates by reacting to events from other services and emitting its own events.
 This distributes the responsibility and avoids a single point of failure.
 * **Compensating Transactions**: The core of the Saga pattern lies in "compensating transactions."
 If a step in the saga fails, preceding successful steps are undone by executing compensating actions.
 This allows for partial failures without blocking the entire system and provides a clear recovery path.

+**Event Sourcing**

+Instead of storing the final state, we store a sequence of events that led to that state.

+A "balance transfer" is no longer two database updates; it's a command (e.g., `TransferMoneyCommand`) that, when successfully processed, generates an event (e.g., `MoneyDeductedEvent` and `MoneyCreditedEvent`).

+These events are stored in an append-only Event Store (a durable, distributed log).

+The current account balance (the "state") is then derived by replaying these events from the Event Store.
+For read performance, snapshots of the state can be periodically taken.

+**Pros**
+* **Decoupling**: Services react to events, making them highly independent.
+* **Scalability**: The Event Store can be highly optimized for writes (append-only), and read models can be scaled independently (CQRS).

 We have assumed that every search query has on an average 10 Characters